-- Make a furrow of 5-7 cm deep.
-You will also use this furrow to plant soybean.
+- Apply fertilizer directly in the furrows made for planting.
+The furrow should be 5-7 cm deep.
 Place the fertilizer in the furrow and cover with 2 cm of soil.
-If you don't cover the fertilizer with soil, the fertilizer will 'burn' the seed. - Use the fertilizer rates given in the table below.
-You can use a teaspoon or soda bottlecap to measure the amount of fertilizer and apply it in the furrows, according to the distances in the table. - When manure has been applied recently, rates can be reduced.
+If you don't cover the fertilizer with soil, the fertilizer will burn the seed. - Use the fertilizer rates given in the table below.
+Spread the recommended amount of fertilizer equally over the furrows.
+If you want to do this very precisely, you can use a teaspoon or soda bottle-cap.

-Fertilizer type Rate (kg/ha) Row spacing: 50 cm
+Facilities D-4- (\ In the furrow, spread 1

-In a furrow, spread 1
+Fertilizer type Rate (kg/ha) Teaspoon Soda bottle-cap

-Teaspoon Soda bottle-cap
+TSP, DAP 100 Every 1 meter Every 60 cm

 SSP 225 Every 40 cm Every 30 cm

-Compound L 150 Every 65 cm Every 40 cm
+Minjingu 250 Every 40 cm Every 25 cm